vendidero/woocommerce-germanized/readme.txt

 * *Sale Price Labels* - Prepend your WooCommerce sale prices by certain tags e.g. old price and new price.
 * *Delivery to DHL Parcel Shops or Pick-Up Stations* - Allow customers to choose a DHL pick-up-station within your WooCommerce checkout.
 * *Differential Taxation* - Insert special notices for products which a differential taxed.
-* *WPML and PolyLang Support* - Woo Germanized adds compatibility for WPML and PolyLang.
+* *WPML and PolyLang Support* - WooCommerce Germanized adds compatibility for WPML and PolyLang.
-* *REST API Support* - Data added by Germanized is adjustable via the WooCommerce REST API (v2)
+* *REST API Support* - Data added by WooCommerce Germanized is adjustable via the WooCommerce REST API (v2)
 * *Product CSV Import/Export* - We've extended the WooCommerce product CSV import and export to support our custom fields (e.g. unit price, delivery time etc.)
 * *GDPR export/delete* - We do support the export/delete features of WordPress 4.6 and WooCommerce 3.4 and added new checkboxes to checkout and register form.
 * *PDF Invoices & Packing Slips (Pro)* - Easily create PDF invoices, packing slips and cancellations via your WooCommerce order screen.
 Optionally generate PDFs automatically based on a certain order status.
 * *Legal PDF attachments (Pro)* - Attach PDFs to certain email templates instead of plain text.
-Optionally let Germanized generate your PDFs automatically by parsing your page content.
+Optionally let WooCommerce Germanized generate your PDFs automatically by parsing your page content.
 * *Delayed conclusion of contract (Pro)* - By default a contract is concluded right after submitting the WooCommerce checkout.
-Germanized offers you to delay that contract and manually check the order before concluding the contract.
+WooCommerce Germanized offers you to delay that contract and manually check the order before concluding the contract.
 * *VAT ID check for WooCommerce (Pro)* - Provide additional fields within checkout, customer account and registration form to automatically validate the VAT ID based on the EU API.
 * *Multistep Checkout (Pro)* - Adjusts the default single-page-checkout within WooCommerce to support a multistep checkout without overriding templates for optimal theme support.

 = WooCommerce Germanized is certified by Trusted Shops = WooCommerce Germanized has been approved by Trusted Shops and therefor offers best technical conditions to operate a legally binding WooCommerce Shop in Germany.
 Trusted Shops certifies Shops after selected and weighted criteria and has carefully examined our WooCommerce Plugin.
-Of course Trusted Shops customers may embed their quality seals or further Trusted Shops Products as genuine Seller and Product Reviews by adapting just a few options within Germanized.
+Of course Trusted Shops customers may embed their quality seals or further Trusted Shops Products as genuine Seller and Product Reviews by adapting just a few options within WooCommerce Germanized.

 = Code quality =
 While developing WooCommerce Germanized we have specifically considered clean integration within WooCommerce and WordPress by adapting core functionality.
-Most of the changes are made by using Hooks & Filters so that Germanized is compatible to almost every Theme.
+Most of the changes are made by using Hooks & Filters so that our plugin is compatible to almost every Theme.

 = Pro: WooCommerce PDF invoices & packing slips =
-As a Pro User of WC Germanized you may automatically or manually create PDF Invoices and Packing Slips for your orders.
+As a Pro User of WooCommerce Germanized you may automatically or manually create PDF Invoices and Packing Slips for your orders.
 Doing so you may customize the PDF layout to meet your Corporate Design.
 You may upload your head of a letter which will be used as background for your PDF's.
 With only a few clicks you may export (CSV, zip) invoices for your tax consultant or accountant.
 Learn more about [PDF Invoices for WooCommerce](https://vendidero.de/woocommerce-germanized#accounting "WooCommerce PDF Invoices")

 New: Attach legally relevant pages (e.g. Terms & Conditions) as PDF documents to specific WooCommerce emails.

 = Pro: Premium Support =
-Customers of Woo Germanized Pro enjoy our high-quality support via tickets.
+Customers of WooCommerce Germanized Pro enjoy our high-quality support via tickets.
 Nevertheless we also seek to offer a good plugin support via our WordPress support forum.

 = Tested WooCommerce Plugins =
 We've added some specific compatibility and tests for certain popular WooCommerce plugins.
 See this list for further details: